 I’m not sure who controls choosing which reviews are public–the writer of the script, or also the writer of the review?
 Could he have chosen to show us all of the reviews, or is there a limit?

 Its also pertinent to note, this guy has NINE ratings?
-Since it seems to be an anomaly for an industry person to randomly read a script that doesn’t already have evaluations, we have to assume these nine are either paid reader ratings, or industry ratings from people this person knew.
+Since it seems to be an anomaly for an industry person to randomly read a script that doesn’t already have evaluations, we have to assume these nine are either paid reader ratings (in which case he has spent $450 on top of the monthly posting fee), or industry ratings from people this person knew.
 Or perhaps some combination.
 Regardless, he’s managed to gather a number of readers, and the result is a RANGE of scores, from 4 to 8.
 The majority are 5s, which aren’t super enthusiastic (enthusiasm being defined as an 8), But, those two 8s were enough to result in an email being sent to some in-boxes, which I’m guessing the writer probably considers worthwhile for his time and/or money.

 This is where pay-to-play “opportunities” like The Blacklist become a slippery slope.
 Maybe the guy in our example started off with low scores, but he just kept paying until he found those two enthusiastic readers?
 What if, with only one or two paid evals, my scripts just haven’t found those ideal readers yet?
 What if I decide to host for additional months?
 What if I pay for two more evaluations?
 What if I pay for six more?
 When you’re searching for luck in a haystack, it seems like you have to keep throwing hay until you find it.